Bassist/composer

 timbres and extended instrumental techniques.

-In 2019 Moxie continued to
+In 2019 Moxie

-the three-part Tricycle suite.
-In
+that comprise the three-part Tricycle

-October the recording was finalized and super
+suite.
+In October the recording was finalized

-genius Myles Boisen mastered the recording for
+and super genius Myles Boisen mastered the

-release in April 2020.
+recording for release in April 2020.

 In spring of 2019